Shop by Room ➜ Bedroom ➜ Bed Frames

 Is sleeping without a bed frame bad for you?

-No, but it may be bad for your mattress, which eventually be bad for you.
-While sleeping with your mattress directly on the floor provides a firm, supportive surface, it doesn’t allow for any air to flow under the mattress, and bacteria and mold can easily build up.
-At a minimum, I recommend getting a basic foundation to provide airflow but still be minimalistic.
+Yes, because it may be bad for your mattress, causing moisture and mold build up underneath, and this will eventually be bad for you.
+While sleeping with your mattress directly on the floor provides a firm, supportive surface, it doesn’t allow for any air to flow under the mattress, and along with moisture and mold, bacteria can easily build up, too.
+At a minimum, I recommend getting a basic foundation to provide airflow, even if you don’t want a full bed frame.

 Shop by Room ➜ Bedroom ➜ Bed Frames